-Case Studies & Peer Evaluation: In this class, students will be divided into groups by the instructor in such a way as to ensure maximum diversity in the group.
-Each group will consist of about 4 students who will work together throughout the semester on both case studies and group homework.
+Case Studies and Peer Evaluation

+In this class, students will be divided into groups by the instructor in such a way as to ensure maximum diversity in the group.
+Each group will consist of about 4 students who will work together throughout the semester on both case studies and the three group homework assignments that will be completed outside of class.
 As you will see, group scores are usually better than individual scores, and so this process normally improves an individual's grade.
 In addition, group effort helps everyone learn the material better because everyone is involved in teaching one another.
 So, individuals normally do better on tests as a result of this prior group preparation process - assuming they put in the effort.
+Group work in lecture constitutes 12.3% of the total course grade.
+Groups also will be formed in lab, and group work in lab constitutes 9.5% of the total course grade.
+So, in total, group scores comprise 21.8% of one's grade in the course.